phaserjs/phaser/README.md

 * Copy the setTransform from Sprite to Camera
 * Move Camera.scroll.x to just Camera.x/y
 * Apply Sprite scaling to Body.bounds
+* When you modify the sprite x/y directly the body position doesn't update, which leads to weird results.
+Need to work out who controls who.

 V1.0.0